Alaya Ang

 Wearing mud-dyed clothing is significant for Cantonese people, especially those who have left their homes, as a way to carry a piece of the land with them.
 The clothing acts as a vessel of memory embodying the landscapes, stories, and journeys of its people.

-Two of these pieces have been dyed from soil collected from the River Esk near Ironmills Park and the Shale Bings in West Lothian.
-Within this context, there is another intricate relationship present, between industry and river ecosystems, as iron oxides and other metal runoffs from historical mining activities continue to leak into waters.
+Two of these textiles have been dyed with soil collected from the River Esk near Ironmills Park and the Shale Bings in West Lothian, sites marked by Scotland’s industrial past.
+The presence of iron oxides and metal runoff from historical mining reveals another intricate relationship present, between industry and river ecosystems, echoing the environmental transformations as these residues persist in the land and water, shaping how people engage with the place.

-River patterns sewn into the fabric provides insight to the artist’s family name 洪 (Ang), that signifies "flood" or "vast waters,".
-The name originated from communities living near rivers and lakes, who developed expertise in flood control and irrigation.
+River patterns sewn into the fabric provides insight to the artist’s family name 洪 (Ang), that signifies "flood" or "vast waters,"

-Guidance (The Way of an Ancestor) traces paths, diverted lines, and afterlives, and is dedicated to Alaya’s grandmother and uncle.
-The patterns are embroidered on joss paper, used in ancestral worship as spirit money.
-The burning of spirit money is the last ritual performed by a family member during a traditional funeral ceremony to ensure a favourable outcome in the afterlife.
+Guidance (The Way of an Ancestor) traces diverted paths, lingering imprints, and afterlives, honouring Alaya’s grandmother and uncle.
+The patterns are embroidered onto joss paper, traditionally used in ancestral worship as spirit money—an offering that, like water, serves as a passage between worlds.
+In a traditional funeral ceremony, burning spirit money is the final act performed by a family member, ensuring a smooth crossing into the afterlife.
+Like the ebb and flow of water, this ritual carries memory across generations, shaping the unseen currents of ancestral connection.

 This work is the second part of a longer-term project The Sea, the Heat, The Rope and The Fingers Pulling the Thread, a series of work that investigates matrilineal and genderqueer genealogies.
 Each cumulative form is an invitation to relationality by meandering through different material discoveries and processes.